LogoLogo

 2. Lightweight inside and out, Atomico allows you to create a component with less code and with a low dependency impact.
 Approximately 3kb.

-3. Really fast, Atomico has a good performance in the browser and an agile development experience.
+3. Really fast, Atomico has a in the browser and an agile development experience.
 Let's understand what a webcomponent created with Atomico looks like:

 // IMPORT